Christ was a Man just like You and I

 And Jesus increased in wisdom and in stature and in favor with God and man. – Luke 2:52

 The leader that the Father has placed over us is one of us.
-Yahweh gave Him glory and honor because he humbled himself unto death and then he was raised victoriously to sit at the right hand (authority) of God until the time the Father sends him to come again for His ekklesia to be raised from corruptible to incorruptible to rule and reign in the Kingdom of God.
+Yahweh gave him glory and honour because he humbled himself unto death and then he was raised victoriously to sit at the right hand (authority) of God until the time the Father sends him to come again for His ekklesia to be raised from corruptible to incorruptible to rule and reign with him.
+When all Christ's enemies are put under his feet, he will hand the Kingdom back to his Father.

 But we see him who for a little while was made lower than the angels, namely Jesus, crowned with glory and honor because of the suffering of death, so that by the grace of God he might taste death for everyone. – Hebrews 10:9